xpol/lua-rapidjson/README.md

 When passed an valid table:

 * Passed table do not have metatable, just set above metatable for the table.
-* Passed table already have metatable, just the the metatable field `__jsontype` to 'object'.
+* Passed table already have metatable, set the metatable field `__jsontype` to 'object'.

 #### Synopsis